sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/30-Build-Part1-Instructions.md

 Note: **Never** leave the battery charging unattended.
 The battery takes about 2 hours to charge

-### Flash the SD card
+### Download Image and Image Flashing Software

-1) On a base station, download the image flashing tool [Etcher](https://www.balena.io/etcher/).
+1. On a base station, download the image flashing tool [Etcher](https://www.balena.io/etcher/).

-2) On a base station, download the latest drone [image](http://cs.brown.edu/people/stellex/droneimage/boot.img).
+1. On a base station, download the latest drone [image](http://cs.brown.edu/people/stellex/droneimage/boot.img).

+Note: Downloading the image could take several hours depending on your internet connection because it is a large file.
+In the meantime, you can move on to the next section

+### Flash SD Card

+If the image has not finished downloading from the previous step, please skip to the next section.

-3) Connect the micro SD card to the workstation.
+1. Connect the micro SD card to the workstation.
 Use the micro SD to USB card reader if the base station does not have a micro SD port.

-4) Open Etcher and select the downloaded drone image.
+1. Open Etcher and select the downloaded drone image.
 Then select the micro SD card as the drive to flash.
 Finally, click the "Flash" button.

 Note: Double check that the "drive" is your micro SD card.
 You may be prompted to enter the base station password to proceed.
 This is normal; flashing an SD card deletes everything that is on it, so Etcher is making sure this process is OK with you.